AssetLedger/about/README.md

 * **Privacy Policy**
   - No data is saved at cloud servers.
   - All data secured in your local computer drive.
 Therefore no threat of online leakage of data.
-  - No third party engagments.
+  - No third party data sharing.
   - Almost all textual data is encrypted except the images and the pdfs uploaded on application.

 #### **IMPORTANT**